 About Catherine White & Warren Frederick

 Catherine White and Warren Frederick live and work together in the rolling hills of Virginia one hour west of Washington, DC.
 Committed to making objects both artistic and usable, they are fascinated by the metamorphosis of clay from dust to rock via the collaboration of material, hand, fire, and use.
-In recent years, in the endless search for change, they have been experimenting with wild clays, other raw materials, and alterations to the firing and cooling atmospheres in their wood-fired anagama and gas-fired kilns.
+They combine forces at Pottery on the Hill, showing individual as well as new collaborative work.
+In recent years, desiring to embrace change, they have been experimenting with wild clays, other raw materials, and alterations to the firing and cooling atmospheres in their wood-fired anagama and gas-fired kilns.